Mjz86/c_colon/mcc.md

-for ( auto [in-out a, in b, out c, d ]: iteration-primitive){// function body beginning, the function captues the state and has an multiple argument provided in the iterator internals.
+for ( auto [`inout` a, in b, out c, d ]: iteration-primitive){// function body beginning, the function captues the state and has an multiple argument provided in the iterator internals.

 // d is copied , a , b and c are "refrenced" via value input outputs